An Accurate and Efficient Machine-Learned Potential for SiC from Ambient to Extreme Environments: Abstract

 \section{Abstract}

 Silicon carbide (SiC) polymorphs are widely employed as nuclear materials, mechanical components, and wide-bandgap semiconductors.
 The rapid advancement of SiC-based applications has been complemented by computational modeling studies, including both \textit{ab initio} and classical atomistic approaches.
 In this work, we develop a computationally efficient and general-purpose machine-learned interatomic potential (ML-IAP) capable of multimillion-atom molecular dynamics simulations over microsecond timescales.
-Using the ML-IAP, we systematically map the comprehensive pressure-temperature phase diagram and the threshold displacement energy distributions for the 2H and 3C polymorphs.
-Furthermore, collision cascade simulations provide in-depth insights into polymorph-dependent primary radiation damage clustering, a phenomenon that conventional empirical potentials fail to accurately capture.
+Using the ML-IAP, we systematically map the comprehensive pressure-temperature phase diagram and the threshold displacement energy distributions for the 2H and 3C polymorphs. {\red Across a comprehensive benchmark covering conditions from ambient to extreme, including high-pressure/high-temperature states and high-energy cascade damage, tabGAP shows the best overall performance among ML and empirical IAPs.}